‘Bachelorette’ Rachel Spoilers: Engagement ‘Will Happen’ – Who’s The Lucky Guy?

 — sybil lauderdale (@zoemonster2) March 29, 2017

-According to MD & Esquire, Josiah is a successful assistant state attorney with the Broward County State Attorney’s Office in Tallahassee, Florida and Rachel is a trial attorney with Cooper and Scully in Dallas, Texas.
+According to MD & Esquire, Josiah is a successful assistant state attorney with the Broward County State Attorney’s Office in Tallahassee, Florida, and Rachel is a trial attorney with Cooper and Scully in Dallas, Texas.

 Josiah isn’t the only attorney vying for Rachel’s heart this season.
-Reality Steve reports that Jack Stone, who scored a one-on-one date on Thursday, is an attorney with the Dallas, Texas firm Winstead PC.
+Reality Steve reports that Jack Stone, who scored a one-on-one date on Thursday, is an attorney with the Dallas, Texas, firm Winstead PC.
 Bonus points for living and working in the same city as Rachel?

 A few more pics of Rachel and Jack from yesterday's date… pic.twitter.com/Bs5zFDK09H